-NATURE Lab is pleased to partner with Dr. Abby Kinchy, author of Science by the People: Participation, Power, and the Politics of Environmental Knowledge and Dr. Dan Walls, postdoctoral researcher in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute – on ‘Our Soil‘ during the Summer 2021.
+NATURE Lab is pleased to partner with Dr. Abby Kinchy, author of Science by the People: Participation, Power, and the Politics of Environmental Knowledge and Dr. Dan Walls, postdoctoral researcher in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute – on ‘Our Soil‘ during Summer 2023.

 Research with The Sanctuary for Independent Media includes a series of hands-on workshops with North Troy neighborhood residents, to teach how to sample and analyze soil.